JeissonArcadio778/front-essentials/CSS/README.md

         .menu__button {}

-    *Attention*:
+    Attention:

         We can confuse element with block.
 For find a solution for that, we can ask us: That part of the code is independent of the rest?

         Elements doesn't have subElements.
 They are uniques.

-- Modifiers: they exists to change the appearance and behavior (comportamiento) to blocks and elements.
+*Modifiers*: they exists to change the appearance and behavior (comportamiento) to blocks and elements.

     - .block--modifier, for modify a block
-        Example: button--primary | button--secondary
+        Example: button--primary || button--secondary

     - .block__element--modifier, for modify a element